NHS hearing aids and batteries present an alternative resource to assist the hard of hearing.

 We have trial packs of batteries available which let you test different brands before settling on the right one.

-To determine the exact size you need, you have to look at your hearing aid manual or consult with your audiologist.
+We supply all the most popular hearing aid battery sizes.
+All hearing aid batteries come in 4 sizes with numerical values.
+To determine the exact size you need, you have to look at your hearing aid manual or consult your audiologist.

 To make size choice easier, the batteries also have corresponding colours that are unified across all manufacturers.